Sapphirine/Movie-Review-Sentiment-Analysis/README.md

     This is the Rotten Tomatoes reviews dataset.
 We use this dataset to predict sentiment labels of each review.

-    aclImdb

-    This is the folder containing Large Movie Review Dataset v1.0, which we use as training dataset and test dataset.
-There is one well-written README file in this folder describe the dataset.
+    You also need to download Large Movie Review Dataset v1.0 from http://ai.stanford.edu/~amaas/data/sentiment/, which we use as training dataset and test dataset.
+There is one well-written README file in the package describing the dataset.

     To run the .py files, first you need to install nltk toolkit, scikit-learn toolkit and tabulate package.
 You can try